Bradford Bulls: 1964–1995: Third club

 In 1978–79 Bradford appeared in another Premiership final this time losing 24–2 to Leeds.
 A year later Bradford won the Championship and Regal Trophy, Peter Fox winning the award for Coach of the Year.
 In 1980–81 the club made it back-to-back championships.
 In 1981–82, Bradford lost the Yorkshire Cup final 10–5 against Castleford and lost again in 1982–83, this time 18–7 against Hull F.C.
 Keith Mumby won the award for First Division Player of the Year while Brian Noble won the Young Player award.

 In 1985, Ellery Hanley left Northern to join Wigan for a then record transfer deal, worth £80,000 and a player exchange involving Steve Donlan and Phil Ford.
 By November 1987, Bradford had cash-flow problems and the local council refused to help financially, but appointed a special committee to administer the clubs' finances.
 In December 1987, desperate for cash, Bradford transfer-listed 22 players for a total of £210,000 plus Phil Ford for £120,000.

 In 1987–88 Bradford won the Yorkshire Cup final replay against Castleford 11–2 after drawing 12–12.
 Ron Willey coached Bradford Northern for a short stint in 1989–90 and led them to the Premiership final and success in the Yorkshire Cup final when they beat Featherstone Rovers 20–14.

 David Hobbs became coach at Northern in 1990 until he left for Wakefield Trinity in 1994.
 Bradford lost the Regal Trophy against Warrington 12–2 in 1990–91.
 Peter Fox returned to Bradford for a second spell as coach in 1991, and in 1993–94, Bradford finished as runners-up behind Wigan on points difference.
 Fox left the club in 1995.

 1996–2011: Golden era

 In 1996, the first tier of English rugby league clubs changed from a winter to a summer season and played the inaugural Super League season.
 Bradford dropped the 'Northern' name to become Bradford Bulls.
-Matthew Elliot took over as head coach in 1996.
-The Bulls won the Super League title in his first season.
+Australian Brian Smith took over as head coach in 1995, with Matthew Elliott as his assistant.
+The Bulls won the Super League title in the 1997 season, the last before the Play off/ Grand Final structure was implemented in 1998.

-Elliot coached the Bradford Bulls to the 1999 Super League Grand Final which was lost to St Helens.
+When Smith left, Elliot coached the Bradford Bulls to the 1999 Super League Grand Final and in 2000 the Bulls won the Challenge Cup for the first time in 51 years with victory over Leeds in Edinburgh.

 Brian Noble was appointed Bradford head coach in November 2000.
 Noble took the Bradford Bulls to the 2001 Super League Grand Final in which they defeated the Wigan Warriors.
 As Super League VI champions, the Bulls played against 2001 NRL Premiers, the Newcastle Knights in the 2002 World Club Challenge.
 Noble oversaw Bradford's victory.
 He took the Bulls to the 2002 Super League Grand Final which was lost to St. Helens.